The manager’s manual for digital work

 Remote management requires a shift in mindset from focusing on employees’ time to focusing on their output.
 Instead of worrying about your employees’ whereabouts during the day, focus on assigning clear deliverables that are easy to assess from a distance.

-- Host a huddle meeting in Slack.
-In your team channel, ask everyone to post their deliverables for the week, call attention to blockers and dependencies and tick things off as they get completed.
+- Host a standup in Slack.
+In your team channel, ask everyone to post their deliverables for the week, call out blockers and dependencies, and check things off as they get completed.
 This gives the entire team visibility into each other’s work and helps prevent duplication.

-A lot of important non-verbal communication happens when people are sharing a physical office space.
-If a thread or discussion is becoming increasingly unclear, emotions are escalating or the right people aren’t being looped into the conversation, call for a ‘time out’ from the conversation and have it face to face.
-Try these shortcuts to create a connection on the fly:
+A lot of important nonverbal communication happens when people are sharing a physical office space.
+If a thread or discussion is becoming increasingly unclear, emotions are escalating or the right people aren’t being looped into the conversation, call a “timeout” on the conversation and have it face to face.
+Try these shortcuts to spin up a connection on the fly:

 - Type /call to immediately start a Slack call with that person or channel